OSLC/developing-oslc-applications/_harp/integrating_products_with_oslc/implementing_an_oslc_provider/1_3_intro_to_oslc4j.md

 + `@OslcPropertyDefinition` providers the namespace qualified attribute name
 + `@OslcReadOnly` indicates this attribute should appear in the resource shape as read only

-Because the *default type in OSLC4J is a string*, there is no type annotation.
+Because the *default type in Lyo is a string*, there is no type annotation.
 Look for other attributes with the `@OslcValueType` annotation for examples of attributes that are not strings.

 ### Extending ChangeRequest with Bugzilla attributes